 The was the dream of six year old Oakley Waterman tragically diagnosed with cancer and who passed away this Friday.
 I never had the fortune to meet the little chap but the local paper referred to him as a brave soul who didn’t let his illness bring him down and remained both cheerful and cheeky.

-Local motorcycle club Full Boar organised the event and they told the local press they were expecting around 150 motorcycles in attendance.
+Local motorcycle club Full Boar organized the event and they told the local press they were expecting around 150 motorcycles in attendance.
 I arrived to a packed Charles Frossard House car park with my sister, brothers and brother-in-law a little after 2:00pm and briefly chatted with Phil and my sister Laura who were very happy at the turn out.

 I have never seen so many motorcycle in one place – from Harley’s to R1’s, quads and scooters, the place was truly packed.
 The picture on the right is just one of the three areas bikes were parked or, in the case of at least one bike with a flat battery, left running.